VichitraCode/lets-meet/README.md

 ### This project is hosted here [Let's Meet](https://lets-meet-app.netlify.app/)

 # How to run this project on local machine?
-Fist install node.js on your computer from [here](https://nodejs.org/en/download/) then download the code zip file from this repo and extract it and open that folder in any code editor like VS code.
+If you don't have node.js installed then first install node.js on your computer from [here](https://nodejs.org/en/download/) then download the code zip file from this repo and extract it and open that folder in any code editor like VS code.
 Now open terminals in lets-meet-frontend and lets-meet-server folder and run
 ### `npm install`